peer2cloud/documentation/README.md

 $ ./acsplit BTC 30
 ```

-Wait some time and verify notarizations are smooth
+Wait some time and verify that notarization processes are smooth

 ### Balance on node, is not growing for more then 2 hours (check mining)

-Balance in your node not growing, check running process mining, if process running, you can check log file ~/.komodo/debug.log
+Balance in your node is not growing, check running process mining, if process running, you can check log file ~/.komodo/debug.log

 ### Did not mine block for more then 2.5h in AR node (check mining!)

-You node not minre new blocks more 2.5h, check running process mining, if process running, you can check log file ~/.komodo/debug.log
+Your node is not mining new blocks more then 2.5h, check running process mining, if process running, you can check log file ~/.komodo/debug.log

 ### Count of komodod processes != 2

-One or more process komodod for mining not running.
-Please check all mining procees.
+One or more process komodod is not running for mining.
+Please check all mining processes.